uQr/cordova-docs/tutorial-gulp/gulp-task-runner-explorer.md

 #<a name="invoke"></a>Invoking Gulp Tasks in a Cordova Build
+This tutorial is part of a series on [using Gulp with Tools for Apache Cordova projects](http://go.microsoft.com/fwlink/?LinkID=533767).

-When using a gulp task to do some pre-processing of code for languages like [TypeScript](https://www.npmjs.com/package/typescript), [LESS](https://www.npmjs.com/package/gulp-less), or [SASS](https://www.npmjs.com/package/gulp-sass) or to minify your JavaScript code, you may find it useful to fire off this task every time you do something that results in a build operation in Cordova.
+When using a Gulp task to do some pre-processing of code for languages like [TypeScript](http://go.microsoft.com/fwlink/?LinkID=533748), [LESS](http://go.microsoft.com/fwlink/?LinkID=533791), or [SASS](http://go.microsoft.com/fwlink/?LinkID=533792) or to minify your JavaScript code, you may find it useful to fire off this task every time you do something that results in a build operation in Cordova.
 Fortunately, this is quite easy to do via a “before prepare” “hook.”
-When using the Apache Cordova Command Line Interface (CLI), you may use [hooks](http://aka.ms/cordovahooks) to fire off shell or node.js scripts at any number of different points in the build lifecycle.
+When using the Apache Cordova Command Line Interface (CLI), you may use [hooks](http://go.microsoft.com/fwlink/?LinkID=533744) to fire off shell or node.js scripts at any number of different points in the build lifecycle.
 They cover everything from platform or plugin add to compilation and emulation.

 The “prepare” step in Cordova is in charge of transforming all of your content in www, plugins, and merges and preparing a native project for a given platform for compilation.
 The “build” command in Cordova does a “prepare” before moving on to compilation and as a result it is useful to use the “before prepare” hook to wire in pre-build tasks.